Convolutional Recurrent Neural Network with Attention for 3D Speech Enhancement: Experiments

 \subsection{Training Setup and Hyper-parameters}

 We employ a batch size of 12 and the Adam optimizer to train all models.
 The initial learning rate is set to 0.001, and we use early stopping based on validation loss to select the best model.

-For our proposed system, we preprocess audio data using STFT with a window size of 512 and a hop size of 128.
-We cut all recordings into 4.792-second segments and use them as the input of the neural network.
+For the proposed system, we preprocess audio data using STFT with a window size of 512 and a hop size of 128.
+We cut all recordings into 4.792-second segments and use them as the input of the network.
 Dropout rate is set to 0.1.